Azure/azure-sdk/docs/rust/introduction.md

 * `Azure.Security.KeyVault.Keys` -> `azure_security_keyvault::keys`
 * `Azure.Security.KeyVault.Certificates` -> `azure_security_keyvault::certificates`

-This makes efficient use of generated client code for each services' TypeSpec or OpenAPI specification in a statically-compiled lanugage like Rust.
+This makes efficient use of generated client code for each services' TypeSpec or OpenAPI specification in a statically-compiled language like Rust.

+{% include requirement/MUSTNOT id="rust-packaging-independent" %} package multiple service specifications that version independently within the same crate.

 #### Directory Structure